samanthaming/samanthaming.com/content/tidbits/98-html-abbr.md

 ---
 title: Abbreviate Your Code with HTML abbr Tag
 description: Learn how to mark up abbreviated content with the <abbr> tag.
-Using semantic HTML is an excellent way to convey meaning of your page...
+Using semantic HTML is an excellent way to convey meaning of your page.
 tags: [html]
 order: 98
 createdAt: 2020-8-15